beginners corner

 Stock Option Expiration Cycles: Beware Of Expiration Dates

 In the BCI methodology for covered call writing we use predominantly 1-month options.
-The reasons are as follows: Generate the highest annualized returns Allows us to avoid earnings reports, a key rule in the BCI methodology Keep our obligation to a short-term time frame allowing us to keep only the best current performers in our […]
+The reasons are as follows: Generate the highest annualized returns Allows us to avoid earnings reports, a […]

 4 Comments Continue Reading →